Business Ideas Philippines.

 - Wash, rinse, repeat, while monetizing with Google AdSense and other routes.

 Any time you come across something that can’t be bought, is needed but will not sell, or especially something that the “experts” say won’t work, you have just stumbled into a big “pile” of opportunity.
-Have you found your pony yet?
+Have you found your Philippine Pony yet?